cornell-dti/events-backend-2.0/README.md

 <code>descibe("name of test").expect(val1).verb.comparison(?val2)</code>

 where val2 is optional depending on the comparison made.
-Here are some examples are included below:
+Some examples are included below:

 <code>describe("1 equals 1").expect(1).toBe.equalTo(1)</code>
 would evaulate to *true*